API Mocking: A Comprehensive Guide to Types, Advantages, and Use Cases

 B. Defining Mock Responses

 The heart of API Mocking lies in crafting realistic mock responses.
 Developers should emulate the various scenarios the application might encounter, ensuring thorough testing.
-This step helps identify potential issues early in the development process.
+For example, a developer can define mock responses for different scenarios, such as:

 C. Testing and Iterating